TeleMidia/DatasetManager/README.md

-# DatasetManager
+# ImageAnnotator
-A dataset annotation and management tool
+An ImageAnnotator tool

 ## Building the repository
 With Python >= 3.6 and pip, install the dependencies: